ruby-community/ruby-community/README.markdown

 Code of Conduct.
 Project maintainers who do not follow the Code of Conduct may be removed from the project team.

-Instances of abusive, harassing or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

 This Code of Conduct is adapted from the [Contributor Covenant, version 1.0.0](http://contributor-covenant.org/version/1/0/0/)